 Let’s start with a bit of background first.
 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.

 It was created to modernize the flow of healthcare information and specifies requirements to protect the personal health information (PHI or also referred to as PII or Personally Identifiable Information) of patients.
 These rules apply to anyone handling sensitive patient data and within HIPAA are often referred to as “covered entities”.

-In 2013, the rules were expanded to include ‘business associates’ which includes anyone that might handle PHI on a covered entities’ behalf like a software vendor.
+In 2013, the rules were expanded to include ‘business associates’ which includes anyone that might handle PHI on a covered entities’ behalf, such as a software vendor.

-The act is meant to protect this information in any form or medium.
-Many people often assume this information means data – like social security numbers, names, and driver’s licenses – but it is much broader and includes any identifiable information like fingerprints, photographs (face or anything that can be identified to a person), or even voiceprints.
+HIPAA is meant to protect Personally Identifiable Information in any form or medium.
+Many people assume this means data – like social security numbers, names, and driver’s licenses – but it is much broader and also includes any identifiable information including fingerprints, photographs (face or anything that can be identified to a person), or even voiceprints.

 The basic idea is that PHI cannot accidentally be viewed, leaked, or seen by unauthorized personnel.

 How Does HIPAA Compliance Pertain to Video Security?